 Tracking Outcomes Through Shared Monitoring

-A partnership to recover floodplain functions and protect the health and safety of communities around them.
+Floodplains for the Future is a partnership of stakeholders working to recover floodplains and protect the health and safety of communities around them.

-We are a multi-organizational partnership working to support the recovery of floodplain functions and protect the health and safety of communities the live and work in and near floodplains in the Puyallup River watershed.
+We are a multi-organizational partnership working to support the recovery of floodplain functions and protect the health and safety of communities that live and work in and near floodplains in the Puyallup River watershed.

 As partners, Floodplains for the Future adopts a collaborative approach to decision-making that brings together multiple interests to find shared solutions for our floodplain areas.

 High-level metrics have been selected by Floodplains for the Future partners to track progress toward shared goals and the health of the floodplain from a multi-benefit perspective.